 Wittenberg (2013) characterizes Fidesz's political principles as similar to the pre-communist conservative politics, primarily based on the new Fundamental Law.
-As the authors says, "The preamble begins with "God bless the Hungarians", unusual enough in mostly secular Europe, and goes on to recognize the role of Christianity in preserving statehood.
-It affirms that "the family and the nation constitute the principal framework" of the nation's existence.
-It invalidates the communist constitution of 1949, and declares an "abiding need for spiritual and intellectual renewal" after decades of moral decay in the twentieth century."
-(Wittenberg, 2013, p.
-1) Wittenberg (2013) also states that in the early 2010s, Fidesz faced opposition from the left and the right as well, since Jobbik became a parliamentary party in 2010.
+The preamble starts with "God bless the Hungarians" and recognizes the role of Christianity in preserving statehood.
+It also declares an "abiding need for spirital and intellectual renewal" after the decades of moral decay in the twentieth century.
+Wittenberg (2013) also states that in the early 2010s, Fidesz faced opposition from the left and the right as well, since Jobbik became a parliamentary party in 2010.